Kasp100/Neoncode-docs/concurrency.md

 ## Mutex

-If a mutable object is accessed from multiple threads and at least one access is mutable, then it **must** be guarded by a mutex unless it's atomic for thread-safety.
+If a mutable object is accessed from multiple threads and at least one can mutate the object, then it **must** be guarded by a mutex unless it's atomic.
+This ensures thread safety.

 ### Example